-From the bustling, vibrant waterfront area, to ruins that date back to the Roman Empire, there are many things to make you want to stay longer than 24 hours in Split.
+From the bustling, vibrant waterfront area to ruins that date back to the Roman Empire, there are many things to make you want to stay longer than 24 hours in Split.

 Located on the coast of Dalmatia, Split has also become one of the most popular travel destinations in Croatia.
 The beaches and nearby islands attract tourists from all over the world.

 Not sure how to plan your trip?
 Get started with this complete 1-day Split itinerary…

 What to do in Split in 24 hours: A complete one-day itinerary

 Split has many attractions, and its location offers access to several fun day trips.
 While 24 hours in Split isn’t enough time to see everything, you can still see the main sites and many of the most famous and important landmarks.

 You’ll also get to spend the trip on foot.
 This gives you the opportunity to enjoy the surroundings as you travel between sites.
 Travelling the stone roads of the Old Town, you’ll pass terrace cafes, historic buildings, and busy public squares.

 Spend time inside Diocletian’s Palace, shop at open-air markets, and get a taste of the local cuisine.